Have any questions?

 In September 2018 the travelling exhibition started in Heidelberg at the Kurpfälzisches Museum, at the Textile Collection Max Berk, which has organized the Quilt Triennial under the direction of Dr. Scherer, and then went on to the Kreismuseum Zons in Germany.
 After its presentation at Haslach, it will be shown at the Festival of Quilts in Birmingham, UK, and at the Textile Museum St. Gallen, Switzerland.

-The opening of the exhibition at Haslach will take place on Fri, July 10 at 18:00 as part of the Day for the Friends and Sponsors of the Textile Center Haslach.
-On Saturday, May 11 at 11:30 and 15:00, special tours of the exhibition will be held as part of the Action Week for the International Museum Day.
+The opening of the exhibition at Haslach took place on Fri, July 10 at 18:00 as part of the Day for the Friends and Sponsors of the Textile Center Haslach.
+On Saturday, May 11 at 11:30 and 15:00, special tours of the exhibition were held as part of the Action Week for the International Museum Day.

 Special Exhibition Room at the Textile Center Haslach, Stahlmühle 4, A-4170 Haslach,